Cabo Rojo National Wildlife Refuge: Cabo Rojo Salt Flats

 In 1999, the FWS purchased and added to the refuge the Cabo Rojo Salt Flats, a historic salt mining site located near the Los Morrillos Lighthouse.
-This site dates to 700 C.E. and is considered one of the oldest industries in the Americas.
+Salt extraction activity here dates to as early as 700 C.E., and is considered one of the oldest industries in the Americas.
+Salt extraction in the area further developed under the Spanish Crown, which authorized the industrial-scale extraction of salt for the purpose of food preservation across the region.
+At the time, this was one of the most important industries for the local economy.
+While the salt harvesting is still operated by a private corporation, the water levels of the salt flats are monitored and controlled for the benefit of both resident and migrating waterbirds.

 Caborrojeños Pro Salud y Ambiente, a local civic group, runs a visitor center in the salt flats area.